 Both ABS and PLA have unique properties and applications.
 Let’s get a bit more specific.

 PLA vs ABS Uses

-While PLA and ABS are both plastics, they are often used for very different applications.
-ABS is often used for engineering and manufacturing purposes as it is a rigid material that is able to withstand high impact.
+- While PLA and ABS are both plastics, they are often used for very different applications.
+ABS is often used for engineering and manufacturing purposes as it is a rigid material that can withstand high impact.
 Its durability makes it common for end-use products, especially as protective cases, like on suitcases or phone cases.

 PLA vs ABS Strength

 When it comes down to the strength of both materials, ABS is definitely the winner.
 ABS is stiff, impact-resistant, and durable.
-It is able to take a blow or vibrations much better than PLA can.
+It can take a blow or vibrations much better than PLA can.
 Even at lower temperatures, ABS has a higher impact resistance than PLA.
 ABS is also more water-resistant than PLA.

 PLA vs ABS Melting Temperature

 PLA can withstand operating temperatures of 50°C and has a glass transition temperature of 57°C. Generally, PLA is not able to withstand high temperatures.
 On the opposite hand, ABS has a much higher temperature resistance.
 As it is amorphous, it does not completely melt, but it has a glass transition temperature of 80° and 114°C.